vishnevskiy/battlenet/README.rst

     Connection.setup(app='app key')

-You can also create connections on the fly.
+You can also create connections explicitly.

 ::